HeydenLabASU/cubeWorks/README.md

 # cubeWorks

-The cubeWorks package contains a group of programs to perform useful operations on files in the [Gaussian cube format](https://paulbourke.net/dataformats/cube/).
+The cubeWorks package contains a group of programs to perform operations on files in the [Gaussian cube format](https://paulbourke.net/dataformats/cube/).

 ## Installation